What is a trade mark attorney?

 - licensing and assignments of trade marks

 In Australia, a trade mark attorney is a distinct profession from that of a lawyer, and a trade mark attorney need not have any other legal qualifications.
-A lawyer, on the other hand, may have only limited knowledge of specific trade mark legislation and cases, prefering instead to brief a barrister or trade mark attorney to handle the technical parts of the case.
+A lawyer, on the other hand, may have only limited knowledge of specific trade mark legislation and cases, preferring instead to brief a barrister or trade mark attorney to handle the technical parts of the case.

 As with lawyers, communications between a registered trade mark attorney and their clients are privileged.